Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Introduction

 so that the housekeeping heat is exactly the gap between the total entropy production and the symmetric Fisher-information dissipation.
 This provides a new interpretation of non-equilibrium housekeeping heat in terms of a difference between two equilibrium-like reversible dynamics, both formally governed by symmetric generators.

 The relationship between entropy production, time–reversibility, and detailed balance for general jump diffusions has been recently clarified in \cite{ZL25}.
-Under suitable assumptions, detailed balance, reversibility with respect to $\mu_{ss}$, a certain gradient structure of the drift and jump kernel, and the vanishing of the stationary entropy production rate are all equivalent (see Theorem~\ref{TSeq}).
+Under suitable assumptions, detailed balance, reversibility with respect to $\mu_\mathrm{ss}$, a certain gradient structure of the drift and jump kernel, and the vanishing of the stationary entropy production rate are all equivalent (see Proposition~\ref{TSeq}).
 Our analysis refines this picture by identifying, in the absence of detailed balance, a canonical decomposition of the dynamics into a non-dissipative conservative part and a purely dissipative symmetric part, and by linking the free energy dissipation to a nonlocal Fisher information associated with the symmetric generator.

-To illustrate the theory, we finally consider in Section~5 two numerical examples.
-The first example is a jump–diffusion with a nonequilibrium steady state, where the entropy production rate and housekeeping heat have nontrivial steady values and the free energy decays to zero while the system remains out of equilibrium.
-The second example is a jump diffusion with an equilibrium steady state (Gibbs measure), for which the housekeeping heat vanishes, and the free energy dissipation is entirely given by the entropy production rate.
+To illustrate our results, we apply the free energy dissipation and the decomposition structure of jump-diffusions to analyze the intracellular active transports in Section~5.
+The first example in Section 5 is a L\'evy-driven jump-diffusion motivated by intermittent intracellular active transport, exhibiting a non-equilibrium steady state where the entropy production rate and housekeeping heat have nontrivial steady values and the free energy decays to zero while the system remains out of equilibrium.
+The second example is a intracellular active transport with an equilibrium steady state (Gibbs measure), for which the housekeeping heat vanishes, and the free energy dissipation is entirely given by the entropy production rate.
 These examples demonstrate how our decomposition clarifies the respective roles of symmetric and anti-symmetric dynamics in the thermodynamic behavior of jump diffusions.

+In summary, our contributions are threefold: (i) we derive an explicit free-energy dissipation identity for general jump diffusions in terms of local and nonlocal probability currents, yielding a transparent decomposition into entropy production and housekeeping heat; (ii) we establish a canonical weighted-$L^2(\rho_{\mathrm{ss}})$ symmetric/antisymmetric decomposition of the nonlocal generator and identify the symmetric dissipation with a nonlocal Fisher-information/Dirichlet-form structure; and (iii) we illustrate how these objects behave in representative examples, including a prototypical non-equilibrium L\'evy-driven model that captures heavy-tailed, bursty transport relevant to biophysical applications.